Gaspee affair: Incident

+Aftermath

 Charges and investigative commission

 Previous attacks by the Americans on British naval vessels had gone unpunished.
 In one case, a customs yacht had been destroyed by fire with no administrative response.
 But in 1772, the Admiralty would not ignore the destruction of one of its military vessels on station.
 The American Department consulted the solicitor and attorneys general, who investigated and advised the Privy Council on the legal and constitutional options available.
-This included charges of arson in royal dockyards but the idea was dismissed as not legally credible, as Gaspee was not in a dockyard when it was burned.
+These included charges of arson in royal dockyards, but the idea was dismissed as not legally credible, as HMS Gaspee was not in a dockyard when she was burned.
 The Crown turned to a centuries-old institution of investigation: the Royal Commission of Inquiry, made up of the chiefs of the supreme courts of Massachusetts, New York, and New Jersey, the judge of the vice-admiralty of Boston, and Rhode Island Governor Wanton.

-The Dockyard Act passed in April demanded that anyone suspected of burning British ships should be extradited and tried in England; however, the Gaspee raiders were charged with treason.
+The Dockyard Act passed in April 1772 demands that anyone suspected of burning British ships should be extradited and tried in England; however, Gaspee's raiders were charged with treason.
 The task of the commission was to determine which colonists had sufficient evidence against them to warrant shipping them to England for trial.
 The commission was unable to obtain sufficient evidence and declared their inability to deal with the case.